rigb-y/angel-wm/readme.md

 Please see the note about the `mod` variable and floating window pointer binds [below](#mod).

+### Mapping / unmapping windows and minimization

+A minimized window gets added to the minimized bar.
+The location of the minimized bar is determined through the configuration file and can be hot-changed with the appropriate binds.
+The height of the minimized bar admits the same logic.

+An unmapped window still exists in the workspace but is completely invisible until it is remapped.
+Binds exist to unmap a window, remap the latest unmapped window, unmap the entire monitor, and remap the entire monitor.

+Unmapping windows can come in handy if a windows destruction is unclean, for example if a force kill leaves a bugged window with just a border.
+This would normally leave a workspace uninhabitable if not for the unmap bind.

 ### Configuration

 Angel is configured by placing a `angel.conf` inside `$HOME/.config/angel`.
 An example configuration file is found in `angel/configs`